jsingh07/jsingh07.github.io/index.md

 # Welcome to my little place on the internet!
 ## Me
 I recently received my Bachelor's degree in Computer Science from UC Davis.
-I first started after as a biosci major but switched my third year as I wanted something more fun and hands-on.
-I wanted to create stuff, and having an interest in technology lead me into switching to Computer Science.
-I enjoyed my long hours in the basement of Kemper Hall working on projects with my friends.
+I first started as a bioscience major but switched to CS in my third year.
+I wanted a career where I could be more involved and hands-on.
+My passion in technology and interest in the creative process behind software development lead me to switching my major to CS.
+I enjoyed my long hours in the basement of Kemper Hall working on projects with my friends and hope to work for an organization where I can continue to enjoy the work I do.

+I love to learn!
+I wish to work in a place where I can sharpen my skills and acquire new ones.
+I find that I would thrive in an environment of collaboration, working alongside people that are new to the industry and experts in it.
+More than anything else I want grow as a programmer and meet amazing people.

-## My Experiences
+## My experience
 I am most familiar with C/C++.
-I have worked on various scripts and a linux shell.
-Recently the past year I started learning web development.
-Through creating two sites I learned PHP, HTML, CSS, Javascript and jQuery.
+I have worked on various linux command line programs and a linux shell.
+Recently, in the past year I started learning web development.
+In my process of creating two sites, I learned PHP, HTML, CSS, Javascript and jQuery.
 One of my most recent projects Pinoram.com is my favorite.
-It’s a site meant for people to showcase their beautiful pictures from their various trips around the world.
-I have also worked on some fun stuff like recreating Flappy Bird in CUSP assembly and a couple of simple Android apps.
+It’s a site meant for people to showcase pictures from their various trips around the world.
+I have also worked on some fun projects like recreating Flappy Bird in CUSP assembly and a couple of simple Android apps.

-## My Hobbies
+## My hobbies
 - Hiking
 - Lifting
+- Foodie
-- Eating
+- Movie fanatic
-- Watching movies
+- Video Games

-- Overwatch (but Im not too good)
+## Resume
+If you would like to contact me please email at jagdeep9407@gmail.com

+If you would like a copy of my resume [click here](https://drive.google.com/file/d/0BzyHoNNNRuZjRlRhQ2dKUVNRYlU/view?usp=sharing)